wgergely/GWBrowser/README.md

   widget.show()

   # NOTE: Bookmarks is meant to be used as a singleton,
-  # and running multiple instances is probably a call for trouble.
+  # and running multiple instances is a call for trouble.

 ```